 Again Jesus spoke to them, saying, “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life.”John 8:12

-We need to follow the Light – Jesus Christ to find guidance and wisdom through this dark, sick world, and bloom despite the adversities.
+We must follow the Light – Jesus Christ to find guidance and wisdom through this dark, sick world and bloom despite the adversities.